mijp1/castep-docs/docs/tutorials/Bonding_and_Charge/ELF.md

-[ELF](../../documentation/Groundstate/ELF.md) (Electron Localization Function) is another way to measure electron density.
-In this tutorial, we will use it to roughly demonstrate lone pairs/hydrogen bonding in HF, H~2~O and NH~3~.
+[ELF](../../documentation/Groundstate/ELF.md) (Electron Localization Function) measures how "local" electrons are - the higher the value, the more likely electrons are to make opposite-spin pairs and generally be more "fixed" in place.
+We will use it to examine ionic, covalent and metallic bonding, and finally use it to examine lone pairs (and hydrogen bonding).

 ## HF